OpenPrinting/pappl-retrofit/README.md

 ### Properties

 - A classic CUPS printer driver consists of PPD files, CUPS filters, and sometimes also CUPS backends.
-All this sis supported by this library.
+All this is supported by this library.

 - The PPD files can be provided in all forms which CUPS supports:
   Individual files, compressed files, tar archives, driver information files (`.drv`), executables which generate PPDs on-the-fly.

 - Even more complex filters and backends which use the side and back channel communication are supported.

 - All user-settable options of the PPD file are made available in the web interface of the Printer Application, under "Printing